Uncategorized

 • Dynamic segmentation and filters to send targeted communications, personalise access and analyse behaviour by member type.

-• Dashboards and reporting The new "E-commerce" portal: to track the development of your database, view your key indicators, anticipate renewals and manage your business in real time.
+• Dashboards and reporting to track the development of your database, view your key indicators, anticipate renewals and manage your business in real time.

 The benefits of digital membership management